the-laughing-monkey/cicada-platform/README.md

 Lastly, because new nodes cannot be very efficiently evaluated beyond software version, IP address reputation, etc, the Cicada platform includes a grace period for new nodes.

 The ratings for nodes must be continual.
-As Kohnen notes in the TrustedKAD paper, it is necessary to continually &quot;rate the behavior of a node and to avoid interaction with it if it does not behave correctly,&quot;
+As Kohnen notes in the TrustedKAD paper, it is necessary to continually &quot;rate the behavior of a node and to avoid interaction with it if it does not behave correctly.&quot;

 The problem of where to store the rating information could be solved by storing it in the DHT and including a method to ensure that no node is able to store its own reputation information, even if that information is a copy, to prevent manipulation of that information.
 A second option is to again use a fast moving blockchain (one with less then ten minute blocks) as a trust mechanism for storing the information.
 Since the Cicada platform uses sharded up chains to store them in the small space of local clients, a flag would again be needed to ensure a node does not store its own reputation information.